-A Data Subject Access Request must be made in writing.
+A Data Subject Access Request should be made in writing to avoid any confusion.
 In general, verbal requests for information held about an individual are not valid DSARs.
 In the event a formal Data Subject Access Request is made verbally to a staff member of the Parish Council, further guidance should be sought from Data Controller, who will consider and approve all Data Subject Access Request applications.